Share This Article

 May 11, 2026

-Netflix has set Teach You a Lesson (참교육) for June 5, giving the streamer a high-voltage Korean school drama with a built-in controversy problem before episode one even drops worldwide.
-In Netflix's official announcement, the platform confirmed the series adapts the webtoon known internationally as Get Schooled and follows a government task force sent into schools when students, parents, and teachers all push past the limit.
+Netflix has set Teach You a Lesson (참교육) for June 5, giving the streamer a high-voltage Korean school drama with built-in controversy before episode one even lands worldwide.
+According to Netflix's official announcement, the platform confirmed that the series adapts the webtoon known internationally as Get Schooled and follows a government task force sent into schools when students, parents, and teachers all push past the limit.
 The cast is led by Kim Moo-yul alongside Lee Sung-min, Jin Ki-joo, and Pyo Ji-hoon, with Netflix positioning it as a social-issue action drama rather than a soft campus melodrama.
-That framing matters.
-As reported by Anime News Network, the original English-language release was removed from WEBTOON's English service after backlash, which means this is not just another June K-drama drop for the platform.
+Netflix also dropped the teaser poster and trailer with the date reveal, giving the launch a harder event shape than a quiet catalog add and signaling that this June rollout is meant to start debate immediately across global markets.

 This Premiere Date Lands With Baggage

 SPOTV News framed the issue plainly when it reported that Get Schooled had already drawn criticism over student corporal punishment, sexism, and racism, and that history is exactly why this premiere date matters more than the average teaser drop.
 Netflix can rename the package and sharpen the production values, but the conversation around the show will still be shaped by what the original comic represented to readers who saw it as punitive wish fulfillment masquerading as social commentary.
 We have already seen that backlash travel internationally.
-NextShark's 2023 coverage detailed the uproar over a racist storyline and WEBTOON's response, which ended with the title being pulled from its English platform.
-If Teach You a Lesson wants to land globally, it will need to prove the adaptation understands the difference between confronting school violence and glamorizing institutional overreach.
+When WEBTOON removed the title from its English-language service after uproar over a racist storyline, as reported by SPOTV News, the fallout stopped being a local discourse fight and became part of the adaptation's global context.
+If Teach You a Lesson wants to land globally, it will need to prove the series understands the difference between confronting school violence and glamorizing institutional overreach.

 Netflix Is Still Betting on Webtoon Heat